jawsthegame/umessage/README.md

 Issue `foreman start` to start up both the app server and the chat polling process.

 Your uMessage app will now be accessible from `http://<your-mac-ip>:3000/chats`.
+If you have trouble loading it, check your Mac and make sure you allow requested permissions (accessbility and address book access).

 ## Configuration